olumuyiwa-agboola/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 4-listmorefiles lists directory contents including hidden files using the long format.
 6. 5-listfilesdigitonly lists directory contents in long format with user and group IDs displayed numerically including hidden files.
 7. 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.
+8. 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.